hapytex/django-antipatterns/antipattern/data-duplication.md

 If `is_archived` does not only depend on fields of the `Project` model, but related models, then it even gets more complicated.
 If for example a project is not archived if there is still a `Task` that is not archived, it means that creating a task, removing a task, updating a task, etc. all can have impact on the `Project`.
 So eventually it is almost impossible to tell what to do.
 Often one also uses [*signals*](https://www.django-antipatterns.com/antipattern/signals.html) for that, a tool that has its own pitfalls.

 To make matters even worse in the scenario described above, even if we don't do anything with the `Project` model, a `Project` can change from unarchived to archived: if we set the date on July 18<sup>th</sup>, 2035, and it is still 2025, we don't have to worry, but eventually some process will have to set `is_archived` to `True`.
 There is tooling that can schedule a task to run at a certain moment in time.
 But this is often not completely reliable: imagine that you use celery, but at a certain point celery fails, then it will not update the project in time.
 If you use for example a Redis database that lives and dies with a particular deploy, then when redeploying, celery does not even know anymore what tasks it was supposed to run.
-So while celery is definitely a good tool, it is often not good to rely to much on tasks one schedules years in advance.
+So while celery is definitely a good tool, it is often not good to rely too much on tasks scheduled years in advance.

-Getting rid of functional dependencies is something already well understood in database design: [*Third Normal Form (3NF)*](https://en.wikipedia.org/wiki/Third_normal_form) aims to eliminate such functional dependencies: if we need those, and we can not say through computation how a column *Y* depends on anther column *X* (or multiple columns), it is usually stored in a lookup table, to prevent having to store the functional dependency multiple times, and thus risking *data inconsistency* and *anomalies*.
+Getting rid of functional dependencies is something already well understood in database design: [*Third Normal Form (3NF)*](https://en.wikipedia.org/wiki/Third_normal_form) aims to eliminate such functional dependencies: if we need those, and we can not say through computation how a column *Y* depends on another column *X* (or multiple columns), it is usually stored in a lookup table, to prevent having to store the functional dependency multiple times, and thus risking *data inconsistency* and *anomalies*.

 # What can be done to resolve the problem?